Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Lower bound

 \begin{restatable}{thm}{lowerbound} Any algorithm outputting an estimation $D^{(\bm \alpha)}\widehat f_n(\cdot)$ for $D^{(\bm \alpha)}f(\cdot)$ suffers an error lower-bounded by

 w.p. at least $1/4$, on a problem instance satisfying assumptions \ref{ass:assuno} and \ref{ass:assdue} with $\|f(\cdot)\|_{\mathcal C^\nu}\le \nn$. \end{restatable}

 The idea of the theorem is to divide the set $[-1,1]^d$ into disjoint regions and work on each of them separately.
 The key to doing this is finding functions that are both smooth and zero at the boundaries of the regions, with all their derivatives.
-In this way, we can build the hard instance by arbitrarily combining these functions, one for each region, still maintaining smoothness and periodicity.
-Once this is done, the proof follows a relatively standard KL divergence argument.
+In this way, we can construct the hard instance by arbitrarily combining these functions, one for each region, while still preserving smoothness and periodicity.
+Once this is done, the proof proceeds via a standard KL divergence argument.